 We keep a variety of geese on the farm.
 In the past we have raised geese for Christmas but now we keep a small flock of Wessex, a commercial hybrid and a selection of rare breeds.
-We sell breeding stock and goose eggs.

 The Wessex goose was developed locally, being bred specially for the Christmas market.
 They resemble the white Embden from Germany.
 They are slow growing birds that do not put on as much fat as some commercial hybrids.
 They are smaller in size, with average finished weight being 5 kg, but they make up for this with their wonderful taste.
 We only keep a small breeding flock and produce a few birds for Christmas for family and friends.